1. Home

 • Open Int (30-Day): A shorthand term for 30-Day Open Interest.
 It refers to the total open interest of options contracts for a specific underlying asset that will expire or mature within the next 30 days.
 Open interest represents the total number of outstanding (unexpired) options contracts.
 Analyzing the 30-day open interest provides traders and investors with insights into the options market’s current level of activity and commitment for the short-term.

 This is only the start of your journey.
+Beyond basic buying options contracts, you can write them on your holdings to make money on the stocks you hold or even trade spreads.
 While these defintions can be a beacon, experience is still the best teacher.
 Thus it is reccomended that aspiring traders join us in our live trading rooms.
 There you will get to observe more experienced traders utilize these tools and concepts. in real time.
 Get started today

 For visual demonstrations of these concepts in action and more material on options trading for beginners, check out the Turbo Option Trading Youtube channel.